Business Intelligence

 Teach users to refine their queries with follow-up prompts, such as "limit to last 30 days" or "add a breakdown by region."
 Additionally, the AI's "Explain" feature can help users understand the logic behind generated SQL.
 During onboarding, offer few-shot examples that pair sample questions with their corresponding SQL outputs.

-This success stems from users learning to craft clear, context-rich queries.
+First-try accuracy tracks how much context the model has been given far more than it tracks the model itself; teams that invest in definitions see the failure rate drop without changing anything else.
 By following these steps, your organization can unlock the full potential of AI-driven SQL generation, making data insights more accessible to everyone.

 What AI SQL Generation Can Do